Tide laundry detergent, Crest toothpaste, Pampers diapers, Gillette razors, Puffs facial tissue–you buy them all the time.

 1. Sign Up and Start Earning (and Donating) in Seconds

-Unlike other paid survey companies (legit or not), P&G makes the signup process fast and easy.
+Unlike other high paying survey companies (legit or not), P&G makes the signup process fast and easy.
 There’s no need to provide tons of personal information, and you don’t have to share your demographics just to get started.

 On its user-friendly website, new members can easily join, confirm their email, and start earning points in just a few minutes.
 Plus, there’s a nice 25-point signup bonus that automatically applies to your point balance.